There were three dwarves

 In the opinion of L. Michael Hall, personality is not who we are but what we do.

-Personality equally results from the content programs specifying what we think, believe, cherish, etc. plus our meta-programs or how we get involved in thinking, believing, cherishing, etc. With these levels operating simultaneously (what and how), any thinking, feeling, or response reaction that we perpetuate by continuous repetition, will become a habit.
-As customary, it will leave our conscious attention in order to become one of the subconscious programs.
-In terms of behavior, it develops as a conscious continuous way of processing and structuring the information”.
+Personality results from the content programs specifying what we think, believe, cherish, etc., plus our meta-programs or how we get involved in thinking, accepting, loving, etc. With these levels operating simultaneously (what and how), any thought, feeling, or response reaction that we perpetuate by continuous repetition will become a habit.
+As customary, it will leave our conscious attention to become one of the subconscious programs.
+In terms of behavior, it develops as a conscious, continuous way of processing and structuring the information”.
 This sedimentation into patterns is what we call meta-programs.”

 L. Michael Hall, Bobby G. Bodenhamer

 Figuring Out People: Reading People with Meta-Programs (2005), pg.
 39

 Metaprograms are fundamental bricks of personality, unconscious mechanisms of filtering information.
 The human brain deletes distorts, and/or generalizes information by processing a map of each person’s perceptions of reality.
 Metaprograms describe reactions (attitudes and behaviors) manifested verbally or non-verbally by individuals in specific contexts.